SoftUni/Programming-Basics-Book-JS-EN/chapter-01-first-steps-in-programming.md

 # Chapter 1.
 First Steps in Programming

-In this chapter we are going to find out **what programming** is at its core.
+In this chapter, we are going to find out **what programming** is at its core.
 We will get familiar with the idea of programming languages and explore the **environments for software development** (Integrated Development Environment – IDEs); we'll see how to work with them, in particular with **Visual Studio Code**.
 We will write and execute our **first program** written in the programming language **JavaScript** and then we'll exercise on a few tasks: we will create a console-based program and a Web application.
-We will learn how use **SoftUni's Judge System** to check the correctness of our solutions to the problems in this book.
+We will learn how to use **SoftUni's Judge System** to check the correctness of our solutions to the problems in this book.
 Finally, we'll look at some typical mistakes made during code writing and we'll learn how to avoid them.

 ## What Does "To Program" Mean?

-To program means to give instructions to the computer, for example *play a certain sound*, *print something on the screen* or *multiply two numbers*.
+To program means to give instructions to the computer, for example, *play a certain sound*, *print something on the screen* or *multiply two numbers*.
 When there's a series of commands, we have a computer program (script).
 The computer program's text is called **program code** (**source code** or just **code**).

 ## Computer Programs

-**Computer programs** represent **series of commands** written in a particular **programming language**, like Python, C#, Java, JavaScript, Ruby, PHP, C, C++, Go etc. In order to write commands, we need to be familiar with the **syntax and semantics of the language** we'll be using, in our case – **JavaScript**.
-In this book we'll cover programming in general, as well as JavaScript's particular syntax and semantics.
+**Computer programs** represent **series of commands** written in a particular **programming language**, like Python, C#, Java, JavaScript, Ruby, PHP, C, C++, Go, etc. In order to write commands, we need to be familiar with the **syntax and semantics of the language** we'll be using, in our case – **JavaScript**.
+In this book, we'll cover programming in general, as well as JavaScript's particular syntax and semantics.
 We'll examine each step of writing code, starting with the simplest and eventually reaching more complex programming constructs.

 ### Algorithms